anufrievroman/waypaper/README.md

 - Support for GIF animations (with `swww` backend)
 - GUI wallpaper selection
-- Works on Wayland.
-It's your wayland replacement of `nitrogen`.
+- Works on both Wayland and X11
 - Restores wallpaper on launch of your WM with `waypaper --restore`

 ## Installation

+1) Install a preferred backend from your package manager: [swaybg](https://github.com/swaywm/swaybg) or [swww](https://github.com/Horus645/swww) on Wayland or [feh](https://github.com/derf/feh) on x11.
-`pipx install waypaper` (you may need to install `pipx` from your package manager first, it's sometimes called `python-pipx`)
+2) Install waypaper as: `pipx install waypaper`

+If `pipx` is not found, you first need to install `pipx` from your package manager, it's sometimes called `python-pipx`.

-Also, install `swaybg` or `swww` from your package manager.
+### AUR package

+[waypaper-git](https://aur.archlinux.org/packages/waypaper-git) package is available in AUR.
+So, if you are on arch-based system, you can install it as `yay -S waypaper-git`.

 ### Dependencies